 7. Video Output Cables

 These include VGA, DVI-D, HDMI, DisplayPort, and Thunderbolt.
-A typical PC can feature multiple video interfaces to make it compatible with wide range of monitors.
+A typical PC can feature multiple video interfaces to make it compatible with a wide range of monitors.

 Newer monitors almost all feature the HDMI interface and thus have the HDMI cables included.